waseem/long-audio-aligner/README.md

 ----------------
 To run the demo :

-i) Edit /resource/batchFile.txt with entries indicating path to your text and audio files that are to be aligned. path/to/text/file.txt <SPACE/TAB> path/to/audio/file
+i) Build the program by issuing
+   `$ and all`

+This will give you `bin/aligner.jar`

-ii) Run the code using ANT build by issuing command:
+ii) Run it by doing

-	$ ant all
+    `$ java -ms400m -mx1500m -jar bin/aligner.jar <path-to-audio-file> <path-to-transcript-file>`

 UNDERSTANDING THE RESULT OF ALIGNMENT
 -------------------------------------
-Result of alignment is displayed on standard output as well as corresponding file* in ./timedOutput/ Result will contain of a sequence of words, each followed by it's start and end time in the utterance as detected by Long Audio aligner.
+Result of alignment is displayed on standard output.
+Result will contain of a sequence of words, each followed by it's start and end time in the utterance as detected by Long Audio aligner.

+Eg. Sphinx(1.01,1.37)

-Eg. Sphinx(1.01,1.37) :- Word detected  : Sphinx
+  Word detected  : Sphinx
   Start Time	   : 1.01 sec
   End Time	     : 1.37 sec